-Intense competition in the construction sector may adversely inflict pricing and profitability of projects, if other local players engage in aggressive tender pricing.
+Intense competition in the construction sector may adversely inflict pricing and profitability of projects, if our peers engage in aggressive tender pricing.
 Apart from that, construction capabilities are also measured by track record, technology advancement of machinery and manpower to support operations.

-Tuju Setia has been in the construction scene for more than 15 years with wide portfolio across commercial, institutional, residential buildings, and hospital and healthcare facilities, while the management team has vast experience with impeccable track record and skillsets.
-Our completed works have an aggregated value of RM2.7 billion, and we are supported by our strong list of clientele of reputable property developers.
+Tuju Setia's management have long history of impeccable track record and reputation in the industry to lead the operations while the Group has more than 15 years credential with wide portfolio across commercial, institutional, residential buildings, and hospital and healthcare facilities.
+Our completed works have an aggregated value of RM2.9 billion, and we are supported by our strong list of clienteles of reputable property developers.